shawnbrown/datatest/docs/intro.rst

     allows the test to pass.

 3. Check "active" values (against a set of values):
-    To check the "active" column, we call :meth:`assertSubjectSet(...)
+    To check the "active" column, we call :meth:`assertSubjectSet(…)
     <datatest.DataTestCase.assertSubjectSet>` to make sure it contains
     the required values ("Y" and "N"):